MaastrichtU-IDS/dsri-documentation/website/docs/anatomy-of-an-application.md

 ## Application walkthrough

-First, you need to create your template objects, this will be the main object we will create here as all other objects defined will be deployed by this template.
+First, you need to create your **Template** objects, this will be the main object we will create here as all other objects defined will be deployed by this template.

+In this part we mainly just provide the description and informations that will be shown to users when deploying the application from the DSRI web UI catalog.

 ```yaml
 ---